Jo Bamford: Fund manager and JCB (2002–2016)

+Bamford was promoted in 2014 to head of major contracts at JCB.
+He remained part of the senior management team at JCB until 2016, a year in which the company celebrated Joseph Bamford's centenary year with a bronze bust at the JCB headquarters.

+Hydrogen businesses and Wrightbus acquisition (2017–present)

 After working at JCB for over a decade, Bamford moved his focus to green energy.
 He formed Ryze in 2017, which aimed to create the UK's first network of hydrogen production plants.
 To advance hydrogen projects, Bamford started HYCAP, a hydrogen investment fund.
 He raised more than £200m in its first investment round.
-He is also the owner of Oxford-based Ryse Hydrogen Ltd, which produces hydrogen to fuel up his hydrogen-powered buses.
+He is also the owner of Oxford-based Ryze Hydrogen Ltd, which produces hydrogen to fuel up his hydrogen-powered buses.
 Bamford said that his family provided half of the initial round of investment into HYCAP.
 The Irish Times has called him a "hydrogen evangelist"; he is an advocate for the adoption of hydrogen energy in transportation.

-Since starting Ryse Hydrogen in 2019, Bamford has lobbied the UK government in favour of hydrogen-technology adoption.
+Since starting Ryze Hydrogen in 2019, Bamford has lobbied the UK government in favour of hydrogen-technology adoption.
 After “sustained lobbying” from Bamford, the Secretary of State for Transport announced a programme to convert public transportation in towns into all-electric hydrogen buses.
 According to Passenger Transport, Grant Shapps was “very, very keen that we push hydrogen” after meeting with Bamford about it.